AlexanderBedrosyan/Simple-games-and-applications-with-Python/README.md

 # Simple-games-and-applications-with-Python
 In this repository there are codes for simple games and applications created with Python.

+## Rock Paper Scissors with Tkinter

+The game is created with tkinter as it's used random/randit also for each round.

+Libraries used: tkinter and random

 ## Login application with Tkinter.
 Simple app which is created without DB.

 Library used: tkinter